Nana Aba Anamoah: Personal life

 Nana Aba Anamoah is a Catholic.
 She gave up on her Medical School after knowing that she was pregnant.
 She is a mother of one, a son Jyotir, who attends school in the United States.

 Philanthropy

-She is also known for her charitable endeavors; on 25 January 2022, she launched Hearts Wide Open, a foundation established to serve as a support system for those in need of funding for medical emergencies, school fees etc.
+She is known for her charitable endeavors; on 25 January 2022, she launched Hearts Wide Open, a foundation established to serve as a support system for those in need of funding for medical emergencies, school fees etc.

 In April 2023, Nana Aba supported a man financially who was offered a job in the United Kingdom but lacked funds to undergo medical checkup.